Our creamy, cheesy, Baked Mac and Cheese recipe is the ultimate comfort food with a decadent cheese sauce and crispy breadcrumbs on top.

 Ingredients Needed To Make Baked Mac and Cheese

-The ingredients need to make baked macaroni include cheese, pasta, milk, and seasonings.
-All of the ingredients are readily available and most are probably already stocked in your kitchen!
+The ingredients needed to make baked macaroni include cheese, pasta, milk, and seasonings.
+All of the ingredients are readily available, and most are probably already stocked in your kitchen!
 You can even skip the seasonings if you want a simpler version or add more to punch up the flavor.

 Cheese Sauce Ingredients

 The cheese sauce for this baked mac and cheese recipe is really easy to make!
 This same sauce can also be used as a dip or as a sauce for other recipes.

 - Roux: A simple roux is a combination of melted butter and all-purpose flour.
 The roux is the base of the cheese sauce and will thicken it.

 - Milk: This recipe uses whole milk to thin the sauce.
 Although you can substitute whole milk with cream or skim milk, we suggest using whole milk for the best results.

 - Cheeses: We used both processed American cheese and shredded sharp cheddar cheese in the sauce.
 The American cheese is smooth and creamy when it melts and gives the sauce the traditional mac and cheese flavor.
 The sharp cheddar cheese adds flavor.